tekvickaaa/atthack/README.md

 - Here you can add hosted discord bot which will work out of the box without hosting

 ### Discord Commands
 - `!transcribe "Meeting Name" "Meeting Description"` - Starts recording and transcribing a meeting.
+(You need to be in voice channel)
   - Example: `!transcribe "Team Standup" "Daily standup meeting for the dev team"`
 - `!stop` - Stops the recording, saves the transcript, and generates a summary.